kbwebsolutions/GAM-B/README.md

-[GAM]
+[Gam]
 ============================
-[GAM] is a free, open source command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.
+[Gam] is a free, open source command line tool for Google G Suite Administrators to manage domain and user settings quickly and easily.

 Downloads
 ---------
-You can download the current [GAM] release from the [GitHub Releases] page.
+You can download the current [Gam] release from the [GitHub Releases] page.

 Documentation
 ------------------
-The [GAM] documentation is hosted in the [GitHub Wiki]
+The [Gam] documentation is hosted in the [GitHub Wiki]

 Mailing List / Discussion group
 -------------------------------
-The [GAM] mailing list / discussion group is hosted on [Google Groups].
+The [Gam] mailing list / discussion group is hosted on [Google Groups].
 You can join the list and interact via email, or just post from the web itself.

 Source Repository
 -----------------
-The official [GAM] source repository is on [GitHub] in the master branch.
+The official [Gam] source repository is on [GitHub] in the master branch.

 Author
 ------
-[GAM] is maintained by <a href="mailto:ross.scroggs@gmail.com">Ross Scroggs</a>.
+[Gam] is maintained by <a href="mailto:ross.scroggs@gmail.com">Ross Scroggs</a>.

-[GAM] GAM-B
+[Gam] GAM-B
 [GitHub Releases]: https://github.com/taers232c/GAM-B/releases
 [GitHub]: https://github.com/taers232c/GAM-B/tree/master
 [GitHub Wiki]: https://github.com/jay0lee/GAM/wiki/